sinch/docs/docs/conversation/conversation-receive-a-message.md

 ---
 title: Handle incoming messages
 excerpt: |
-  This guide you will learn how to handle incoming messages.
+  In this tutorial, you will learn how to handle incoming messages.
 next:
   pages:
     - conversation-send-rich-messages-with-fb-messenger
 hidden: false
 ---

-In this guide we use the [Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger), if you like you can use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)
+In this tutorial, we use [Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger).
+You can also use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)

 ## Create a simple webhook using Node.js

+To create a simple webhook using Node.js, take these steps.

-First create a new node app and then run the following on the command line to create the needed dependency.
+  1. Create a new node app and then run the following on the command line to create the needed dependency.

-**Note**: You would need to use the right region api endpoint where your Conversation App resides.
-In this tutorial, we assume our app resides in EU region.
+**Note**: You need to use the right region api endpoint where your Conversation App resides.
+In this tutorial, we assume our app resides in the EU region.

-`npm install express body-parser --save` This will install the [Express](https://www.npmjs.com/package/express) http server framework module.
+  2. Install the [Express](https://www.npmjs.com/package/express) http server framework module.`npm install express body-parser --save`

-Now add the following code to your index.js
+  3. Add the following code to your index.js

 ```javascript
 const express = require("express"),